SapienzaNLP/spring/README.md

     --penman-linearization --use-pointer-tokens
 ```
 `gold.text.txt` and `pred.text.txt` will contain, respectively, the concatenated gold and the predictions.
-For BLEU, chrF++, and Meteor in order to be comparable you will need to tokenize both gold and predictions using JAMR's tokenizer.
+For BLEU, chrF++, and Meteor in order to be comparable you will need to tokenize both gold and predictions using [JAMR tokenizer](https://github.com/redpony/cdec/blob/master/corpus/tokenize-anything.sh).
 To compute BLEU and chrF++, please use `bin/eval_bleu.py`.
 For METEOR, use https://www.cs.cmu.edu/~alavie/METEOR/ .
 For BLEURT don't use tokenization and run the eval with `https://github.com/google-research/bleurt`.
 Also see the [appendix](docs/appendix.pdf).